 Cholesterol Fact: There are different kinds of cholesterol and some are not only not bad for you, but necessary for your body to function properly.

-There are three different kinds of cholesterol: high density lipoproteins (HDL), low density lipoproteins (LDL), and very low density lipoproteins (VLDL).
-HDL is good because it serves the purpose of helping your body transport waste to the liver, maintain a healthy cardiovascular system, clear extra cholesterol from the bloodstream where it otherwise would collect and block your arteries.
+There are three different kinds of cholesterol: high-density lipoproteins (HDL), low-density lipoproteins (LDL), and very low-density lipoproteins (VLDL).
+HDL is good because it serves the purpose of helping your body transport waste to the liver, maintain a healthy cardiovascular system, clear extra cholesterol from the bloodstream where it otherwise would collect, and block your arteries.

-LDL are also responsible for carrying cholesterol from the liver to where it needs to go in the body, but it is much lighter and breaks more easily.
+LDL is also responsible for carrying cholesterol from the liver to where it needs to go in the body, but it is much lighter and breaks more easily.
 This means that they hover in the bloodstream, often attaching to the blood vessel itself, collecting and causing a blockage that often results in a heart attack.
 VLDLs are even lighter than LDLs and affect the cardiovascular and circulatory systems just as negatively.

 Cholesterol Myth #4